If we look at eIDAS regulation, based on the level of security of each three types of electronic signatures are defined:

 Even with different security levels, all three types of signatures are perfectly legal.
 Choosing one or the other will depend on each particular case, as well as the type of document you want to sign.

-Basic electronic signature means data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.
-It has legal effect and is an piece of evidence admissible in court, although it may have to be backed with other pieces of evidence.
+Simple electronic signature means data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.
+It has legal effect and can hold up in a court of law, although it may have to be backed with other type of evidence.